Need some fresh spring speech therapy ideas for articulation and language?

 The Five Little Ducks is one of my favorite nursery rhymes for spring.

-I love using nursery rhymes and fingerplays in therapy.
-Little ones truly benefit from the repetition of the lyrics and rhythm in songs.
-You get built-in practice on simple sentences in a perfect child-friendly, familiar format.
+I love using nursery rhymes and fingerplays in speech therapy.
+Little ones truly benefit from the repetition of the lyrics and the rhythm of the songs.
+You get built-in practice on simple sentences in a wonderful child-friendly, familiar format.

 Five Little Ducks went out to play

 The Five Little Ducks song counts down from five to zero (no ducks) as the little ducks go far away.
 Practice counting and number words, and talk about how many little ducks there were when no ducks came back.

 Start by Singing the Five Little Ducks Song

 Sing along with the Five Little Ducks and your children will engage additional areas of their brain to help them learn.
 (We do a lot of singing in therapy!)

 Add fingerplay movements and you have kinesthetic and visual cues to accompany and enhance the language learning.
 It’s a natural way to learn, and it’s just plain fun too.